Catalent (NYSE:CTLT) Receives New Coverage from Analysts at StockNews.com

-StockNews.com began coverage on shares of Catalent (NYSE:CTLT – Free Report) in a report published on Saturday morning.
-The brokerage issued a sell rating on the stock.
+Equities research analysts at StockNews.com began coverage on shares of Catalent (NYSE:CTLT – Get Free Report) in a research report issued on Sunday.
+The brokerage set a “sell” rating on the stock.

-Separately, Stephens reaffirmed an equal weight rating and issued a $63.50 price objective on shares of Catalent in a research report on Thursday, April 4th.
-Two analysts have rated the stock with a sell rating, seven have issued a hold rating and three have given a buy rating to the stock.
-According to data from MarketBeat.com, the stock has an average rating of Hold and a consensus target price of $54.05.
+Several other research analysts have also recently commented on the company.
+Barclays boosted their price target on Catalent from $47.00 to $63.00 and gave the stock an “equal weight” rating in a research note on Friday.
+Stephens reiterated an “equal weight” rating and issued a $63.50 price target on shares of Catalent in a research note on Thursday, April 4th.
+Two investment analysts have rated the stock with a sell rating, seven have issued a hold rating and three have assigned a buy rating to the stock.
+According to data from MarketBeat, Catalent currently has an average rating of “Hold” and a consensus price target of $55.65.

-Catalent (NYSE:CTLT – Get Free Report) last released its quarterly earnings results on Wednesday, May 8th.
-The company reported ($0.15) earnings per share for the quarter, missing analysts’ consensus estimates of $0.21 by ($0.36).
+Catalent (NYSE:CTLT – Get Free Report) last issued its earnings results on Wednesday, May 8th.
+The company reported ($0.15) earnings per share for the quarter, missing the consensus estimate of $0.21 by ($0.36).
 Catalent had a negative return on equity of 2.73% and a negative net margin of 26.61%.
-The company had revenue of $1.07 billion during the quarter, compared to analyst estimates of $1.11 billion.
-As a group, analysts predict that Catalent will post 0.28 earnings per share for the current fiscal year.
+The company had revenue of $1.07 billion during the quarter, compared to analysts’ expectations of $1.11 billion.
+On average, equities analysts anticipate that Catalent will post -0.17 EPS for the current fiscal year.

 Insider Buying and Selling at Catalent

-In other Catalent news, insider Ricky Hopson sold 1,401 shares of the business’s stock in a transaction dated Tuesday, June 4th.
+In other Catalent news, insider Ricky Hopson sold 1,401 shares of the company’s stock in a transaction that occurred on Tuesday, June 4th.
 The stock was sold at an average price of $54.26, for a total transaction of $76,018.26.
-Following the completion of the sale, the insider now owns 20,617 shares of the company’s stock, valued at $1,118,678.42.
-The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
-0.31% of the stock is owned by company insiders.
+Following the sale, the insider now owns 20,617 shares in the company, valued at $1,118,678.42.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+0.31% of the stock is currently owned by insiders.

 Catalent Company Profile